Hou-J/CS7NS1_RestServiceDevelopment/README.md

-I'm so sorry that this happened, this obivious taught me a lesson and I will be more careful with my logs, .git folder and codes, but currently I really can not do anything to save the situation, and I do not have the time to redo my work from scrach, so all I can do is add more comment to the code (later this week), to show that I really do know my code.
+I'm so sorry that this happened, this obivious taught me a lesson and I will be more careful with my logs, .git folder and codes, but currently I really can not do anything to save the situation, and I do not have the time to redo my work from scrach, so all I can do is add more comment to the code, to show that I really do know my code.
 I would appreciate if you can take this into account when grading.
 Thank you.